 Home directory access for Don – Joe attaches a policy to Don that lets him read, write, and list any objects with the Amazon S3 key prefix

 Home directory access for Mary – Joe attaches a policy to Mary that lets her read, write, and list any objects with the Amazon S3 key prefix

 Shared directory access for the Developers group – Joe attaches a policy to the group that lets developers read, write, and list any objects in

 Shared directory access for the Managers group – Joe attaches a policy to the group that lets managers read, write, and list objects in

 Amazon S3 doesn't automatically give a user who creates a bucket or object permission to perform other actions on that bucket or object.
 Therefore, in your IAM policies, you must explicitly give users permission to use the Amazon S3 resources they create.

-The preceding set of policies clearly defines the actions and resources available IAM bucket policies or bucket Access Control Lists (ACLs) when anyone in the company attempts to work on data in the corporate space.
 For examples of what these policies might look like, see Access Control in the Amazon Simple Storage Service Developer Guide.
 For information on how policies are evaluated at run time, see IAM Policy Evaluation Logic.

 Joe updates existing policies or adds new ones to accommodate the partner Widget Company.
 For example, Joe can create a new policy that denies members of the WidgetCo group the ability to use any actions other than write.
 This policy would be necessary only if there's a broad policy that gives all users access to a wide set of Amazon S3 actions.